sgoodm/python-distance-rasters/README.md

 ![Stylized Example Result](https://github.com/sgoodm/python-distance-rasters/blob/master/examples/styled_example_result.png)

 An additional example is included in  `examples/adv_rasterization_example.py` to demonstrate how multiple sets of vector data can be combined to create a distance raster.
 This example also illustrates how the area for which distances are calculated can be adjusted based on a user's needs.

+### Usage Tips \& Information

+- Distance-rasters primarily uses an implementation of the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to calculate distance in kilometers
+- For the best results, convert your data to EPSG 4326 (i.e., "WGS84") before using distance-rasters.
+Performing this conversion prior to using distance-rasters allows the package to remain lightweight and return results fast and accurately.
+- If you do not want to convert your data to EPSG 4326, or are using non-geographic data already in a raster/array format (i.e., an abritrary grid) you can pass the data to the `DistanceRaster` class without an `affine` or `output_path` argument in order to use a simple Euclidean/index based distance calculation.

 ## Installation